TACC/coe-332-sp21/docs/week10/deployments.rst

 Imagine a program that runs a web server for a blog site.
 The blog website should always be available, 24 hours a day, 7 days a week.
-If the blog web server program crashes, it would ideally be restarted immediately so that the blog site was available again.
+If the blog web server program crashes, it would ideally be restarted immediately so that the blog site becomes available again.
 This is the main idea behind deployments.

 Deployments are defined with a pod definition and a replication strategy, such as, "run 3 instances of this pod across the cluster" or "run an instance of this pod on every worker node in the k8s cluster."